Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-The objective of the research presented in this paper is to determine the saturated fusion systems on $p$-groups of maximal class.
-In contrast with other works on fusion systems, we will consider all saturated fusion systems on the selected class of $p$-groups, not limiting our investigation, for instance, to reduced saturated fusion systems.
-The reason for this will become evident when we discuss the inductive approach to the proof of our theorems.
-From now on, assume that $S$ is a $p$-group of order $p^n$ and maximal nilpotency class $n-1$.
-The smallest interesting possibility is that $n=3$ and $S$ is an extraspecial $p$-group.
-This is the case famously handled by Ruiz and Viruel in the early 2000's \cite{RV} with the, at the time, shocking outcome that there are three exotic fusion systems on the extraspecial $7$-group of exponent $7$ and order $7^3$.
+In the early 2000's Ruiz and Viruel \cite{RV} famously handled the case when $\F$ is defined on a non-abelian $p$-group of order $p^3$.
+These are maximal class $p$-groups.
+The shocking outcome was the discovery of three exotic fusion systems when $p=7$.
 In their work on rank $2$ groups (groups which have no elementary abelian subgroups of order $p^3$ and are not cyclic or quaternion), D{\'{\i}}az, Ruiz and Viruel \cite{DRV} examine saturated fusion systems on the infinite families as classified by Blackburn \cite{black}.
-The outcome of their research was the discovery of infinite families of exotic fusion systems on certain of the maximal class $3$-groups.
-In fact every maximal class $3$-group except the Sylow $3$-subgroup of $\Sp_4(3)$ has rank $2$.
+The outcome of their research was the discovery of several infinite families of exotic fusion systems on certain of the maximal class $3$-groups.
+In fact, every maximal class $3$-group except the Sylow $3$-subgroup of the simple group $\Alt(9)$ has rank $2$.
 In all of the examples they discovered, the $3$-group has an abelian subgroup of index $3$ \cite{black}.
 In 2019, Parker and Semeraro, using their computational approach to saturated fusion systems \cite{parkersemerarocomputing} uncovered a saturated fusion system on a rank $2$ group of order $3^6$ which has maximal class and no abelian subgroups of index $3$.
 This gave rise to the article \cite{PSrank2}.
-From a different direction, Clelland and Parker \cite{ClellandParker2010} constructed families of saturated fusion systems on a Sylow $p$-subgroup $T$ of groups of shape $q^a:\SL_2(q)$ where $2\le a \le p$ and $q=p^b$.
-When $a= 2$, $T$ is a Sylow $p$-subgroup of $\SL_3(q)$ and, for $a=3$, $T$ is a Sylow $p$-subgroup of $\Sp_4(q)$.
+A description of all the saturated fusion systems on maximal class $3$-groups is provided in Appendix \ref{AppB}.
+From a different direction, Clelland and Parker \cite{ClellandParker2010} constructed families of saturated fusion systems on a Sylow $p$-subgroup $T$ of groups of shape $q^a{:}\SL_2(q)$ where $2\le a \le p$ and $q=p^b$.
+When $a= 2$, $T$ is a Sylow $p$-subgroup of $\PSL_3(q)$ and, for $a=3$, $T$ is a Sylow $p$-subgroup of $\PSp_4(q)$.
 For $a> 3$ and for $p \ge 5$, the fusion systems $\F$ with $O_p(\F)=1$ discovered in \cite{ClellandParker2010} are typically exotic.
 If $q=p$, then $T$ has maximal class.
 This construction therefore yields infinite families of exotic saturated fusion systems on such maximal class $p$-groups.
 In each case, the underlying $p$-group has an abelian subgroup of index $p$.
 In a remarkable series of articles, Oliver takes this property as his starting point and in \cite{p.index, p.index2, p.index3} he, and his co-authors, determine the reduced saturated fusion systems on $p$-groups with an abelian subgroup of index $p$.
-A compilation of their results when applied to $p$-groups of maximal class is provided in the appendix to this paper.
+A compilation of their results when applied to $p$-groups of maximal class is provided in Appendix~\ref{AppA}.
 It turns out that these saturated fusion systems are overwhelmingly exotic.
-This perhaps leaves the impression that for odd primes such exotic fusion systems are not exotic at all.
-This is possibly be an illusion created by considering groups which are is some way small.
-Evidence that they may be exotic after all comes, for example, from \cite{Onofrei} where it is shown that, in certain good situations, a saturated fusion system determines a locally finite classical Tits chamber system and so is not exotic.
+This perhaps leaves the impression that for odd primes exotic fusion systems are not exotic at all.
+This is possibly an illusion created by considering groups which are in some way small.
+Evidence that exotic fusion systems may be exotic after all comes, for example, from \cite{Onofrei} where it is shown that, in certain good situations, a saturated fusion system determines a locally finite classical Tits chamber system and so is not exotic.
 Work of van Beek generalizing the classification of groups with a weak $BN$-pair has also not revealed any surprises \cite{martin}.